Our Frequently Asked DTG Questions.

 We can print images up to 14" x 18".

 The accepted graphic format that is preferred is .png.
 We prefer this format for 2 reasons: it is lightweight file format and it supports transparencies.
 Each business will has it's own preference.
-Other formats that we work with are Photoshop (PSD), Adobe Illustrator (AI), Encapsulated Post Script (EPS), and Corel Draw (CDR) .
+The other format that we work with is Photoshop (PSD).
+For more information, see Artwork Requirements.

 If your image needs to be printed on a black or colored garment, this will require pretreatment and a white under-base.
 We add an extra charge for this in the printing cost.